realshouzy/auto-file-sorter/CONTRIBUTING.md

 </br>

-If any questions should arise, feel free to create an [issue](https://github.com/realshouzy/auto-file-sorter/issues)
+If any questions should arise, feel free to create an [issue](https://github.com/realshouzy/auto-file-sorter/issues) and ask for assistance.

 **Thank you for understanding and your willingness to contribute to this project!**